hexa-decim8/heat/growing/grow_tips.md

 in September or October.
 It all depends on the overnight low temperatures.
 When it starts to get to be too cold for your plants over night, (around 40 degrees F will start to negatively impact the growth of the plant) it's time to consider what's worth saving and what's not.

+Overwintering can be done by trimming the plant back to its main stalks and then removing it from the soil it's currently planted in.
+This might be a great time for you to try cloning a plant and seeing how it grows inside over the colder months, considering that the trimmed branches will be a total loss either way.
+Refill the pot with new, healthy soil and pack a top layer of dry leaves around the base of the plant.

+When next year's growing season begins, you'll have a head-start on it with plants that have had a full year of previous growth to work from, which means more peppers earlier in the growing season!

 ## Cloning
 Another option for saving plants is plant cloning.
 Don't worry!
 It's not as complicated as the name makes it sound.
 To clone